 - Get your home and artwork ready for high winds.
-If you live in an area prone to hurricanes, install hurricane shutters or impact-rated glass on all perimeter openings.
 If you have outdoor sculpture, consider a prefabricated, impact-rated solution to protect works from flying debris during a storm.

 - Install a backup generator.
 A generator should auto-activate in response to a power outage and should be self-assessing.
 This can help maintain your home’s temperature controls, humidity levels, and alarms.
 In the event of a natural disaster, distribution lines may be impacted, and supplies may run low.
 Be sure you have local and regional sources for fuel.

 - Move your artwork.
-Consider storing artwork at an art warehouse if your residence will be vacant during hurricane season.
+Consider storing artwork at an art warehouse if your residence will be vacant for a prolonged period of time.

 - Check your alarms.
 Review your home and property annually to ensure that alarm systems, including smoke detectors, are functioning properly.

 - Make repairs.
-Identify any preexisting water marks, moisture and/or water accumulation, peeling paint, mold, and other signs of physical damage like cracks or buckling floors.
+Identify any pre-existing watermarks, moisture and/or water accumulation, peeling paint, mould, and other signs of physical damage like cracks or buckling floors.
 Hire a licensed contractor to evaluate the source of the damage, make repairs, and restore the affected area(s) to their original condition.

 - Trim trees.
 Falling trees and branches can damage outdoor sculpture, landscaping, and other property.
 Ask an arborist to periodically inspect your trees, remove dead or diseased branches, and maintain their overall health.